aeturrell/coding-for-economists/code-preliminaries.md

 print('Hello World!')
 ```

+Save the file.

+If you named this file with the extension `.py` then VS Code will recognise that it is Python code and you should see the name and version of Python pop up in the blue bar at the bottom of your VS Code window.
+Make sure that the version of Python displayed here is the Anaconda version that you just installed rather than one that comes built-in with your operating system (this is particularly an issue on Mac).
+To change which Python version your code uses, click on the version shown in the blue bar and select the version you want.
+If you're using a fresh Anaconda install it will probably say `conda (base)` or similar words on the version you want.
+If you've just changed Python version, it can be a good idea to restart VS Code.

+When you press save, you may get messages about installing extra packages or making Pylance your default language server; just go with VS Code's suggestions here, except the one about the terminal, which you can say no to.

-Hit save.
-If you now select/highlight this text and right-click you should seem some options, including 'Run Selection/Line in Terminal' and `Run Selection/Line in Interactive Window'.
+Alright, shall we actually run some code?
+Select/highlight the `print('Hello world!')` text you typed in the file and right-click to bring up some options including 'Run Selection/Line in Terminal' and `Run Selection/Line in Interactive Window'.
 Because VS Code is a richly featured IDE, there are lots of options for how to run the file.
 Let's try both of the main ways: the terminal and the interactive window.

 To run the code in the **terminal**, right-click and select 'Run Python file in terminal'.
 This will bring up a new panel (called a terminal) *within* Visual Studio Code that runs your entire script from top to bottom-and you should see 'Hello World!' pop up!